-Exit Selecting this item will exit the menu system and display the status screen.
-Monitor Output Standard This menu item selects the output standard for the monitoring (On-Screen Display) output.
-TG 1 Selecting this menu item will enable the user to configure the primary TG.
-TG 2 Selecting this menu item will enable the user to configure the secondary TG.
-Genlock Selecting this item will enable the user to configure the genlock, which is shared between both Test Generators.
-Misc Utilities Selecting this item will reveal the miscellaneous house keeping functions including preset management.

-3.5.1.
+Exit

+Monitor Output Standard

+TG 1

+TG 2

+Genlock

+Misc Utilities

+Selecting this item will exit the menu system and display the status screen.

+This menu item selects the output standard for the monitoring (On-Screen Display) output.

+Selecting this menu item will take you to configure the primary TG.

+Selecting this menu item will take you to configure the secondary TG.

+Selecting this item will take you to configure the genlock, which is shared between both Test Generators.

+Selecting this item will take you to miscellaneous house keeping functions including preset management.

+4.5.1.
 Setting the OSD Monitor Output Standard